 Ironically, the very reason that it was worthless to large food production companies is the very reason this oil is actually good for you.

 There is an ever-growing understanding of the importance of essential fatty acids in achieving a good, healthy diet.
-There are three key types of fatty acids: Omega-3s, Omega-6s and Omega-9s.
-Omega-3s and omega-6s are especially critical to ongoing healthy bodily functions, and they are called “essential” because our bodies cannot make them – we must consume them.
+There are many types of fatty acids, the most commonly known ones are Omega-3s, Omega-6s and Omega-9s.
+Omega-3s and Omega-6s are especially critical to ongoing healthy bodily functions, and they are called “essential” because our bodies cannot make them – we must consume them.

 Due primarily to the fact that there are many fewer natural sources of omega-3s, and that omega-6s are less volatile than omega-3s, modern diets strongly favor omega-6s.
 Food manufactures specifically prefer omega-6s because they “hold up” longer, which means products maintain a longer shelf life and are less likely to go rancid.
 As it turns out, like many things in life, balance is the key to our long-term healthy existence.